khalilst/LIVPN/README.md

 sudo ./install.sh
 ```

-Then make a copy from `.env.example` and put your credential in your `.env` file:
+Inside the project directtory, make a copy from `.env.example` and put your credential in your `.env` file:

 ```
 cp .env.example .env